-Step 2 Identify who will be affected Using demographic data (ideally disaggregated by race and gender), consider how the action will affect/serve people and places.
+Step 2 | Identify who will be affected

+Using demographic data (ideally disaggregated by race and gender), consider how the action will affect/serve people and places.
 In particular, consider diverse populations.

 Which people and places will be impacted by the action?
 What effects or impacts will the action have on people and places?
 How long will the action have an impact?
 (Short, medium and/or long term?)

 Identify the affected groups, including those who have historically not been included.
 Identify their role in decision making.

-Step 3 Assess community context Understand the history of the policy topic.
+Step 3 | Assess community context

+Understand the history of the policy topic.

 What is the historical context of this policy/action as it relates to colonization and dispossession of Traditional Territory?

 Learn about the affected communities' priorities and concerns through inclusive and meaningful engagement.
 Ensure communication materials consider cultural factors, language barriers and visual and auditory impairments.

 Understand who will benefit from the policy.

 Who has benefitted, or is benefitting, from this policy?
 How accessible are the benefits of this policy?

 Understand who is excluded from these benefits or who may be harmed by this policy.

 Can the benefits of the policy be targeted in ways to reduce historical or existing disparities?
 Who may be excluded from these benefits?
 Who might be harmed?
 What may be the unintended consequences of this action?

 Identify potential unintended equity-related consequences of this policy.
 What impact will this action have in the future?

-Step 4 Analysis and decision process Project how various scenarios will affect community priorities and concerns.
+Step 4 | Analysis and decision process

+Project how various scenarios will affect community priorities and concerns.

 Evaluate each alternative to understand who will be disproportionately burdened or benefit.

 Who will disproportionately be burdened or benefit today?
 In the future?
 Directly?
 Indirectly?

 Include alternatives that target root causes to eliminate disproportionate burden.

 Prioritize alternatives by equitable outcomes.

-Step 5 Implement Communicate the implementation of the policy with the coaffected communities. ommunity.
-Particularly engage with Advance equity opportunities when possible.
+Step 5 | Implement

+Communicate the implementation of the policy with the community.
+Particularly engage with affected communities.

+Advance equity opportunities when possible.

 How might we hire, source or promote diverse groups when implementing this action?

-Measure and evaluate the intended outcomes in collaborat ion with affected communities.
-How will advancing equity be articulated in your action/police measurable?
-Are there accountability systems to identify un • How might course corrections be handled if needed?
-Step 6 Continuous learning Evaluate if the policy appropriately responds to community diverse populations. priority and concerns, particularly of Learn alongside the community to adjust policies as comm unity priorities change.
+Measure and evaluate the intended outcomes in collaboration with affected communities.

+How will advancing equity be articulated in your action/policy to ensure it is visible, explicit and measurable?
+Are there accountability systems to identify unintended consequences?

+How might course corrections be handled if needed?

+Step 6 | Continuous learning

+Evaluate if the policy appropriately responds to community priority and concerns, particularly of diverse populations.

+Learn alongside the community to adjust policies as community priorities change.

+Communicate progress to all stakeholders.